kamranayub/kamranayub.github.io/input/guides/raspberry-pi-3-baby-monitor.md

     - [Viewing on a Device](#viewing-on-a-device)
     - [(Optionally) Adding a Web Player](#optionally-adding-a-web-player)
     - [(Optionally) Exposing over the Internet](#optionally-exposing-over-the-internet)

+## Updates

+### 2017-10-02

+- I missed the fact that the `/run/shm` directories are blown away on Pi restarts.
+The startup script now makes sure they exist (should fix slow feeds).
+- I updated my picam-viewer web player to use Video.js now which should support more devices.
+- It's been reported in the comments that the Pi Zero works well for this!

 ## The Hardware